Monishparameswaran/Learn-GO/06Interfaces/readme.md

 An interface is a collection of method signatures that define a set of behaviors.
 It specifies what methods a type must have to be considered as implementing the interface.
 Interfaces provide a way to define abstractions and decouple code from specific implementations.

-if muliple structures has same function then type interface can define that common function signature in it
+if multiple structures has same function then type interface can define that common function signature in it

 ```
 package main